-- (a) If an application for membership is accepted: - (i) the chief executive officer must notify the applicant of admission; and - (ii) the name and details of the applicant must be entered in the register as membership details of the applicant in accordance with the Corporations Act. - (b) If an application for membership is rejected the chief executive officer must notify the applicant that the application has been rejected. - (c) The directors do not have to give reasons for rejecting or accepting an application for membership.
+- (a) If an application for membership is accepted: - (i) the company must notify the applicant of admission; and - (ii) the name and details of the applicant must be entered in the register as membership details of the applicant in accordance with the Corporations Act; and - (iii) the company must record the Registered Product(s) and Product type which the member has registered for audit - (b) If an application for membership is rejected, then the company must notify the applicant that the application has been rejected, and return the amount of any fee paid by the applicant. - (c) The directors do not have to give reasons for rejecting or accepting an application for membership. - (d) The company must keep a record of the names and addresses (including postal address, contact details and email address, if any) of the Members admitted by the Board of Directors, and, if applicable, any Registered Product(s). - (e) A person admitted to membership in the company must comply with this constitution, the Regulations, and if a Member has any Registered Product(s), the Regulations or Standards which apply for an audit of such Registered Product(s).